Coming on April 15th

 Paperback and ebook options are available.
 We publish primarily through Amazon.
 Submissions are extremely limited to give each chapbook the attention it deserves.
 Our preference is fine, contemporary poetry, but we’ll look at other forms and ideas.

 We Use Submittable

 All submissions to Gyroscope Press must be made via Submittable.
 We do not accept submissions via post or email.

-Note: once we have accepted 12 submissions, the reading period will close, so submit early.
+Note: Once we have accepted our submissions limit, the reading period will close, so submit early.

 © 2024 Gyroscope Press All Rights Reserved